Chapter 12.06.1: From Sea to Deserts -> Sal Ammoniac Predating Saltpetre

 “The reason for the interest in the Turfan region, as with the Atacama region in Chili and Peru where massive nitrate deposits exist was in the first place the existence of the oldest naturally mummified human bodies.
 In both the Atacama region and the Turfan depression, natural mummification occurred as a result of the driest climate on earth and the very cold nighttime temperatures, but also due to the natural presence of nitrate in the soil.
 The link between what the people observed in their relatives not decaying and the salts that contributed to this was obvious to the inhabitants of these regions.
 Besides this, Turfan was a major trading location with ample contact with the rest of the world for them to know how unusual this is.”

-The professor from the geology museum pulled the curtains of his thoughts back as he sat, relaxed in a comfortable chair and looked at all the evidence he considered over the years.
-He thinks that Turfan plaid a role in changing nitrite curing into an art.
+Dr Thirsten pulled the curtains of his thoughts back as he sat, relaxed in a comfortable chair and looked at all the evidence he considered over the years.
+He thinks that Turfan plays a role in changing nitrite curing into an art.
 The first and obvious reason is the fact that such large deposits of nitrate exist in the depression and in contrast to the huge quantities that exist in the Atacama Desert, these deposits occur on the top layer of the soil making it much more accessible.
 His second reason is the occurrence of sal ammoniac in close proximity to nitrate.
 The fact is that these are two completely different salts and despite the tantalising possibility of the one being traded for the other, people in the region must have developed the skill from early on to distinguish between the two.
 There is evidence that the different salts were often confused, but a basic understanding of the distinct properties of each salt would have developed among the population.
 Evidence from Turfan shows that sal ammoniac was one of the most traded commodities.

 On 25 June 1900, a Daoist monk, Wang Yuanlu, discovered a manuscript in the Mogao caves close to Dunhuang.
 It is a mix of religious and secular documents dating from the 5th to the early 11th centuries.
 One text is of particular interest to us, referred to as the Dunhuang Medical Text.
 The text is attributed to the famous Daoist alchemist and physician Toa Hongjing (CE 456 – 536).
 (Cullen, C, Lo, V.; 2005) There is evidence that it relies on earlier traditions from the Han and Sui Dynasties.
 “The original was decorated with images of the Three Daoist Lords and the Twelve Constellations, indicating links with Doist traditions.”
 In translation, it reads as follows: